 Open to students at all German language levels, our program brings more than 60 years of experience to a variety of unique courses taught by faculty from top European institutions.
 Courses are clustered into the following topics:

-With sufficient background in German, you can also enroll in courses at the prestigious Universität Wien, where you experience the Austrian education system and have the option to participate in student activities.
-Maybe you’ll even make some Austrian friends while you’re at it.
+If you have a sufficient background in German you can also enroll in courses at the prestigious Universität Wien.
+There you will experience the Austrian education system, have the option to participate in student activities, and make some Austrian friends.